 If you need some quick advice, reach out and ask for me.
 I’m happy to help.

-Get a fast response from a micro mold engineer at Accumold.
+Get a fast response from our micro mold engineers.

 Rick Brown is the senior sales engineer for optical molding at Accumold where he has made a significant impact on growing the optics business.
 His technical background involving optical injection molding spans 47 years, beginning in the late 70’s for Polaroid and Kodak.
 He enjoys working closely with his customers on design and implementation of their ideas from white board to production parts.